labgem/PPanGGOLiN/docs/user/projection.md

 The ppanggolin projection command allows you to annotate external genomes using an existing pangenome.
 This process eliminates the need to recompute all components, streamlining the annotation process.
 Input genomes are expected to belong to the same species.

 Genes within the input genome are aligned with genes in the pangenome to determine their gene families and partitions.
 Genes that do not align with any existing gene in the pangenome are considered specific to the input genome and are assigned to the "Cloud" partition.
-The number of this specific cloud families are detailed in the summary table.
+The numbers of these specific cloud families are detailed in the summary table.

 Based on the alignment and partition assignment, Regions of Plasticity (RGPs) within the input genome are predicted.
 Each RGP that is not located on a contig border is assigned to a spot of insertion.
 Finally, conserved modules of the pangenome found in the input genome are reported in the output files.